-Scala (SBT) Publishing to Github Packages
+Scala SBT Publishing to GitHub Packages

-Github Packages is a natural extension of a CI/CD pipeline created in Github Action.
-It currently offers repositories for Java (Maven), .Net (NuGet), Ruby (Gems), Javascript (npm), and Docker images.
+GitHub Packages is a natural extension of a CI/CD pipeline created in GitHub Action.
+It currently offers repositories

-For a lot of users this can be a free private service if you can squeeze under the size limitation and are okay using OAuth keys managed in Github.
+For a lot of users this can be a free private service if you can squeeze under the size limitation and are okay using

-Scala artifacts are usually stored in a Maven compatible repository, so while Github Packages doesn’t advertise Scala support explicitly it can still be a great fit for your project.
+Scala artifacts are usually stored in a Maven compatible repository, so while GitHub Packages doesn’t advertise Scala

 Maven publishing is supported by SBT in its sbt publish